 A Traditional Mexican Soup But Made With Chicken

-One of the key ingredients to any posole and what makes it so special is hominy.
+Hominy is one of the key ingredients to any posole, making it unique.
 Hominy is made from kernels of corn whose hull and germ are removed with the help of an alkali solution of either lime or lye.
-What you end up with are grain kernels that puff up to twice their normal size.
+As a result, you end up with grain kernels that puff up to twice their average size.

 Did you know that grits, also called hominy grits, is